The video experts blog

 RTMP and HTML5 Video Players - What Broadcasters Need to Know

-Access to HTML5 video players has improved the video element in many aspects, including compatibility, general speed, and security.
-To stream online videos, you need to understand how RTMP players and HTML5 have worked to replace the Flash player.
+Access to fully HTML5-compatible video players has increased.
+Video elements such as playback, compatibility, speed, audio quality and security have improved.
+To stream online videos properly, it’s important to understand how RTMP players and HTML5 have worked to replace Flash.

 Out with Flash, In with HTML5